Students completing the SACE/NTCET may be eligible to count learning experiences other than SACE/NTCET subjects towards their qualification.

 Level of achievement

-In all cases studies will only count towards the university aggregate provided the candidate has been assessed at a level that is deemed by the Working Group to be equivalent to a SACE/NTCET grade of C- or better.
+Recognised Studies will only count toward an ATAR if they have been assessed at a level that is deemed equivalent to a SACE/NTCET grade of C- or better.

-Please note that studies normally able to be counted as Recognised Studies, but completed in any year following the year in which the university aggregate and/or TAFE SA Selection Score has been calculated, cannot be used to recalculate these scores.
+Studies that would normally be able to be counted as Recognised Studies, but completed in any year following the year in which the university aggregate or TAFE SA Selection Score has been calculated, cannot be used to recalculate these scores.

 Scaled score equivalents

 The assessment and grading systems of different types of study can vary significantly.
 To ensure that the ATAR and TAFE SA Selection Score calculation is fair to all students, scaled score equivalents are assigned to Recognised Studies.

 For some types of year 12 study it is not possible to achieve a scaled score of 20.00 due to the grading systems used.
 This includes IB Diploma subjects and some interstate year 12 subjects.

 The scaled score contribution of a Recognised Studies higher education subject will be:

 - an equivalent scaled score based on grades as follows